PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 > Which is where the mercenaries catch him.

-On the far side of the vaulted room, the tiny remnant of the magic flame still flickered.
-Boltac emerged from the darkness.
-As he looked at the flame, he removed the tattered wool glove from his hand.
-He walked closer and considered the struggling flame.
+Boltac emerged from the darkness and stood over the tiny flame.
+He removed the tattered, burned wool glove from his hand.
+He considered the struggling flame for a moment.
 It was smaller than the last gasp of a dying tallow candle.
 But it was still magic.
-Then he beat the flame out with three swipes of his glove.
+He beat the flame out with three swipes of his glove.

-"mmmmmMMMMMMMM!" in the darkness, Asarah yelled at Boltac through her gag.
-He rushed to her aid.
+"mmmmmMMMMMMMM!" protested Asarah.
+He rushed to her aid and loosened her gag.

-"Are you all right?"
+"Are you all right?" asked Boltac

 "Untie me!"

-"En-henh, you're all right.
+"En-henh, your all right.
 Thank the gods you're all right.
 You know, this is a good look for you.
 Tied up on the ground."

-"Boltac, don't ruin it being cute.
+"Boltac, don't ruin this by being cute.
 Untie me."

 "Ruin what?" asked Boltac as he loosened her bonds.
 "It's already wrecked.
 I mean seriously, have you looked around you?"

-Boltac helped Asarah to her feet and she threw her arms around her and kissed Boltac.
+Boltac helped Asarah to her feet and she threw her arms around her and kissed him.
 It was a kiss no money could buy, and a kiss that Boltac wouldn't have traded for anything in the world.

 "You can say whatever you want, Mr. Boltac, but you came back," she said, kissing him on the nose, "You gave up everything you had to save *me*.
 That how I *know*.
 And that's what makes you a hero."

 "A what?
 Hero, don't be silly.
 I'm not a hero, I'm just a guy trying to... to..."
 Boltac realized that he wasn't quite sure who he was anymore, and he liked it that way.
 "Anyway, if you want a hero, you should talk to the kid.
 That's his department, after all.
 Oh my Gods, the kid!"

-Boltac left Asarah's arms and rushed to where Relan was slumped against the wall.
-He looked like hell, but his eyes were open.
+Boltac tore himself from Asarah's arms and rushed to  Relan was slumped against the wall.
+The Farm Boy looked like hell, but his eyes were open.
 "Did we win?" asked Relan.

 "Whattya mean, did we win?" said Boltac, confused by the question.
 Then he stood up and looked around.
 The Wizard was gone.
-Where the Orcs had collapsed to the floor, there were now greasy splotches, each with a pile of gold coins in the center.
+All that remained of Orcs were now greasy splotches, each with a pile of gold coins in the center.
 About a stomachful, Boltac thought, before he could banish the strange and terrible thought from his mind.
 "Henh," said Boltac, letting it really sink in.
-He walked to where Dimsbury had conjured a magic door to a room full of treasure.
+He walked to the place where Dimsbury had conjured a magic door to a room full of treasure.
 There, in the darkness, stood a perfectly ordinary and unremarkable wooden door.

-Boltac pulled the door open. on the other side Dimsbury's hoard gleamed like a dream of avarice at the end of a cold, dark night.
+Boltac pulled the door open.
+On the other side of it Dimsbury's hoard gleamed like a dream of avarice at the end of a cold, dark night.

 "We won!
 We WON!" said Boltac.

 "We won," said Relan, as if he didn't believe it.
-He struggled to get up, and the collapsed back to the floor with a gasp of pain.
+He struggled to get up, and the fell back on the floor with a gasp of pain.

-Boltac and Asarah rushed to his side.
+Boltac and Asarah rushed back to his side.
 "Easy, kid," said Boltac, "Nobody is more surprised about this than me, but contain your enthusiasm.
 You're pretty banged up."

 "I thought I was dead?
 I was dead.
 Wasn't I dead?
 And you said you didn't have any more magic potions."